MaxWenzel/tooling/README.md

 - [Flux/GitOps Toolkit](https://toolkit.fluxcd.io/): Flux is a tool for keeping Kubernetes clusters in sync with sources of configuration (like Git repositories), and automating updates to configuration when there is new code to deploy.
 - [Cilium](https://cilium.io/): eBPF-based Networking, Observability, and Security
 - [Strimzi](https://strimzi.io/): Kafka on Kubernetes in a few minutes
+- [Flux](https://fluxcd.io/): a set of continuous and progressive delivery solutions for Kubernetes, and they are open and extensible.

 ## Service Mesh